Rega Planar 78 Review 2025

 Darkside Vinyl participates in the Amazon Associates program as well as multiple other affiliate programs.
 We may earn from qualifying purchases at no extra cost to you.
 This doesn't affect our reviews, opinions, or editorial decisions.
 Learn more.

-The Rega Planar 78 is a solid choice for 78 RPM enthusiasts.
-Its RB220 tonearm and low-noise motor really deliver a smooth listening experience.
-While it shines in performance, it could benefit from a few more features for the price point.
+The Rega Planar 78 is a solid choice for anyone looking to enjoy 78 RPM records.
+The RB220 tonearm and low-noise motor really deliver a smooth listening experience.
+We found it easy to set up and use, making it a great addition for vinyl lovers.

 Our Best Deal: Check the price with Amazon